Roy Bennett (politician)

 Roy Leslie Bennett (16 February 1957 – 17 January 2018) was a Zimbabwean politician and member of the British South Africa Police.
 He was also a member of the House of Assembly of Zimbabwe for the seat of Chimanimani, where he was affectionately known as Pachedu (loosely translated as "Amongst Us").
 He was the Treasurer of the Movement for Democratic Change party led by Morgan Tsvangirai and a member of the Senate of Zimbabwe.
 He was set to become the Deputy Minister of Agriculture of Zimbabwe until President Robert Mugabe refused to swear him in.

-He was one of the three white parliamentarians elected in the 2000 Zimbabwean parliamentary election despite the intimidation against MDC voters by supporters of ZANU-PF.
+He was one of three white parliamentarians elected in the 2000 Zimbabwean parliamentary election despite the intimidation against MDC voters by supporters of ZANU-PF.
 During the election campaign, his wife who was three months pregnant, was physically abused by ZANU activists on their farm and subsequently miscarried her baby boy.

 Imprisonment

 In 2004, during a parliamentary debate in which Justice Minister Patrick Chinamasa was pushing to amend the mandatory three-year sentence for stock theft to nine years, Bennett argued that only because the ZANU-PF government had stolen cattle did they now want to revert to a repressive Rhodesian law.
 Chinamasa then said:

 Bennett stood up and walked towards Chinamasa, shouting, "Unoda kundijairira iwewe nhai nhai!
 Unoda kuti ndiite sei?"
 (Shona: "Don't think you can get away with trying to take advantage of me!
 What do you want me to do?")
 Bennett then pushed Chinamasa, who fell to the floor.
 He was kicked from behind by Anti-Corruption Minister Didymus Mutasa, whom he then unsuccessfully tried to punch.
 ZANU-PF MP Elliot Manyika reached for a gun in his jacket and threatened Bennett.
 The Sergeant at Arms escorted Bennett out of the chamber.
 Deputy Speaker Edna Madzongwe ejected Nelson Chamisa and Willias Madzimure for their involvement in the fight.

 The Crisis in Zimbabwe Coalition condemned the actions of Bennett and Chinamasa.

 A bill of attainder was then passed.
 The parliamentary committee investigating the incident, which eventually imprisoned Bennett for 15 months, consisted of three Zanu PF MPs and two MDC MPs.
 While the MDC MPs vehemently defended Bennett, he was still imprisoned as ZANU-PF had a majority of seats on the committee.